lbrenman/fusion-ai-chat-conversation-api/README.md

 * Uses OAuth 2 API front end security and extracts the client id from the jwt token.
 This client id is used to restrict converations to specific client ids
 * Implements prompt and response Guardrail check for AI goverenace

+A sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app)

 ## API

 ### POST /v1/prompt